LevyHsu/spaggiari/README.md

 - Create a more accurate and comprehensive spooky / dns list.
 - Implement scanning for telnet and ftp.
 - Make use of `deep_combos` after no successful logins.
+- Use pyinstaller to create a single executable.

 ###### Legal Disclaimer
 It is the end user's responsibility to obey all applicable local, state and federal laws.